matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 <li>
   <div class="collapsible-header">Construct space</div>
   <div class="collapsible-body" markdown="1">
-* Many time-based media installations require light-lock corridors, false ceilings and other forms of construction.
+* Many media installations require light-lock corridors, false ceilings and other forms of construction.
 * Scale drawings are invaluable.
 * Always check real measurements of the gallery space as small inaccuracies can have a large impact on an installation.
 </div>